7 reasons your family is so poor and how to escape poverty

 Without further ado, let’s get started.

-1. Lack of financial education
+1. You lack of financial education

-You might also like: 53 Personal Finance Terms You Need to Know
+You might also like 53 Personal Finance Terms You Need to Know

 2. Your family is so poor because you don’t set financial goals

-Every success in life requires great goals and the willingness to pursue them.
+Every success in life requires goals and the willingness to pursue them.
 There is no other way around it and no shortcuts.
 Poverty is not different.
-The lack of financial goals always leads to overspending, lack of direction, and abuse of money.
+The lack of financial goals always leads to overspending, lack of direction, and bad money habits.
 Your family is so poor because you lack financial goals.
-You know your family is poor but you don’t have goals to lift yourselves out of poverty.
-All you do is complain about how you are always hungry, you don’t make enough money, you pay too much tax, etc. You are probably living on food stamps or other government assistance programs.
+You know your family is poor, but you don’t have goals to lift yourselves out of poverty.

 To prevent your family from being so poor, start setting up financial goals and start allocating money towards those goals.